 - Fettuccine – Also long and narrow, it is thinner than lingue, but not as wide tagliatelle.
 It translates to “small ribbons”.

-Now that you have way more information than you bargained for to make parmesan garlic linguine, here is what you’ll need and how you make it.
+Now that you have way more information than you bargained for to make parmesan garlic linguine, here are the simple ingredients you’ll need and how you make it.

 - Linguine Pasta – or other type of long pasta strand.